locize/react-i18next-example-app/README.md

-This is the example app used in a blog post.
+This is the example app used in [this blog post](https://blog.locize.com/2021-04-14-how-to-internationalize-react-i18next/).

 ---